Baby-boomer drug and alcohol warning

 The oldest of the baby-boomer generation are now reaching old age, and the charity says their attitudes were formed when alcohol was becoming more widely available and socially acceptable.

-In addition, they tend to have drunk more in middle age than previous generations, establishing worrying patterns for old age.'New starters'
+In addition, they tend to have drunk more in middle age than previous generations, establishing worrying patterns for old age.

 The European Monitoring Centre for Drugs and Drug Addiction has estimated that the number of people aged over 65 needing treatment for drug problems in Europe will double between 2001 and 2020.

 The DrugScope report says about 1.4 million people aged over 65 exceed recommended drinking limits.

 And between 2002 and 2010 alcohol-related hospital admissions for men aged 65 and over have risen by 136% and for women by 132%.